notaSWE/notablog/_posts/2025-05-25-Solitaire-But-Make-It-Synthwave.md

 In Synthwave Solitaire, I technically blend 3D with 2D as the background itself is a 3D Scene.
 Being able to load one scene "within" another scene was what enabled this.
 There are multiple cameras in use as well.

+As for the background scene, the heavy lifting is being done by two separate shaders.
+I had to create a sphere in Blender with significantly higher subdivision surfaces than the generic Unity sphere.
+This was exported from Blender and opened in Unity, with the sun ray shader added to it.
+The mountains were a low poly terrain, again with a shader added to it (albeit a grid shader this time).
+I spent some time experimenting with procedural terrain generation but ultimately gave up on that effort.
+I imagine I will revisit it again in the future because it is a really interesting concept - but tricky to implement from scratch.

 An interesting dilemma with 2D games is the sorting layer itself.
 Although Solitaire is a 2D game, the cards have a pseudo z-axis.
 When you stack the cards, the lowest child card is actually rendered closer to the camera.
 For the initial development of Synthwave solitaire I kept incrementing the z-axis position of my Card instances; this ended up being a mistake that I later resolved by incrementing the sorting layer every time I interact with a card.
 If this is not done properly, there will be instances where cards do not stack properly graphically.

 # Final Thoughts